 Newfoundland

 FCI Group: Pinscher and Schnauzer - Molossoid and Swiss Mountain and Cattledogs

-The Newfoundland is known for its extremely calm disposition.
-He is considered a perfect family dog, is considerate towards children and loves to be close to his mistress or master.
-Newfoundlands are perfect companions for people who spend a lot of time in nature and like to be active.
-In addition, they are good-natured, affectionate, intelligent and have a great fondness for the element of water.
+The Newfoundland is known for its calm disposition.
+It is considered an ideal family dog, is child-friendly and loves to be close to its owner.
+It is the ideal companion for people who spend a lot of time outdoors and like to be active.
+He is good-natured, affectionate, intelligent and has a great fondness for the element of water.

+Newfoundland